forki/fable-vue/README.md

 # Fable.Vue

-Fable bindings and helpers for Vue projects.
+Fable bindings and helpers for Vue.js projects.